sartz18/WordPool/README.md

 # WordPool
  Wroking on Java with NetBeans on JFrame Panel, a game on guessing jumbled up words and Hollywood/Bollywod game.
- My Class 12th Information Practises Project
+ My Class 12th Information Practises Project<br>
+ Refer Project Report for more information.